guigann/BootPlay/README.md

-# Frontend Project - Guilherme Campos de Melo

-## Albums E-Commerce based on Spotify API
+# Albums E-Commerce based on Spotify API

 ### Description
 This system was developed during the full-stack bootcamp offered by SysMap Solutions.
 It offers a comprehensive solution for managing album sales, complete with a loyalty points system.